Social media age restrictions

 Mandatory minimum age

-Service providers will have to take reasonable steps to prevent those under 16 years old from having accounts on certain social media services.
+Age-restricted social media platforms will have to take reasonable steps to prevent Australians under 16 years old from having accounts on their platforms.

 New penalties